carolinaborim/documentation/source/includes/telemetry_api/_equipment.md

 When the information is returned with success, a list of equipment will be available.

-There are some [parameters](#request-parameters) that can be send to `GET /equipment` to get more data on the response.
+There are some [parameters](#request-parameters) that can be sent to `GET /equipment` to get more data on the response.

 ## GET /equipment/{id}